 Brad Babbitt, co-chair of the firm's Litigation Section, represents businesses in a wide variety of industries, helping them to protect their interests in disputes arising from myriad different commercial relationships.

 Business Litigation and Appeals

-Additionally, Mr. Babbitt represents religious organizations and schools in a variety of disputes.
-Mr. Babbitt has defended local churches, dioceses, and archdioceses in the Episcopal and Roman Catholic faiths from claims of sexual abuse.
+Additionally, Brad represents religious organizations and schools in a variety of disputes.
+He has defended local churches, dioceses, and archdioceses in the Episcopal and Roman Catholic faiths from claims of sexual abuse.
 These actions have included 58 different cases consolidated in federal court arising from allegations of abuse at a school in Haiti.
-Mr. Babbitt won summary judgment for a local church and a diocese of the Episcopal Church on thirty-five-year-old claims of abuse, and successfully defended that decision on appeal.
-Mr. Babbitt has also represented denomination leadership in the Episcopal and Baptist faiths in property disputes with local churches.
-As Chancellor of the Episcopal Diocese of Connecticut, Mr. Babbitt serves as legal counsel to the Bishop of Connecticut.
+Brad won summary judgment for a local church and a diocese of the Episcopal Church on thirty-five-year-old claims of abuse, and successfully defended that decision on appeal.
+He has also represented denomination leadership in the Episcopal and Baptist faiths in property disputes with local churches.
+As Chancellor of the Episcopal Diocese of Connecticut, he serves as legal counsel to the Bishop of Connecticut.

 Brad has tried numerous matters to verdict in both court and jury cases, has substantial experience in arbitration, and has handled more than 25 appeals in the Connecticut appellate courts and the First and Second circuits.

 Before joining Robinson+Cole, Brad clerked for the Honorable William J. Lavery on the Connecticut Appellate Court.